LeonardoMBarca/machine-learning-projects/simple property price forecast/readme.md

 ## Objective

-The goal of this project is to build basic models to predict house prices based on the available features using simple machine learning algorithms, such as:
+The goal of this project is to build basic models to predict house prices based on the available features using simple machine learning algorithms.

-- Linear Regression
-- Decision Trees
-- Random Forest

 ## Project Structure